AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Manage Local Messages/agora_chat_manage_message_android.md

 - `getAllConversations`: Loads the conversation list on the local device.
 - `getAllMessages`/`loadMoreMsgFromDB`: Loads messages of a conversation.
 - `deleteConversation`: Deletes the specified conversation.
+- `removeMessage`: Deletes a message sent or received in a local conversation.
+- `clearAllMessages`：Deletes all messages sent and received in a local conversation
+- `removeMessages`: Deletes messages sent and received in a certain period in a local conversation.
 - `Conversation.getUnreadMsgCount`: Retrieves the count of unread messages in the specified conversation.
 - `getUnreadMessageCount`: Retrieves the count of all unread messages.
 - `deleteConversation`: Deletes the conversation from the server.